Nilofer Qureshi: Biochemistry research

 Her studies have led to novel therapeutic approaches, including proteasome inhibitors/activators for inflammatory diseases.

+Over her 50-year career, Dr. Qureshi studied inflammatory diseases, proteasomes, and septic shock mechanisms.
+Her 200+ publications, and a collaborative network of over 40 scientists globally, highlight her influence in biomedical research.
+Her contributions to biochemistry and immunology have impacted the fields of vaccine development, inflammatory diseases, and translational medicine.

 Publications

 Qureshi has authored over 200 scientific publications and book chapters.
 Some of her works include: